lanzhang128/multi_agent_autoformalization/README.md

-# MASA: A Modular Framework for LLM-Driven Multi-Agent Systems for Autoformalization
+# MASA: LLM-Driven Multi-Agent Systems for Autoformalization
 ## Overview
 MASA provides support for designing and implementing the components that are typically involved in establishing a multi-agent autoformalization system.
 The components involved in the system include **Agent**, **Large Language Model (LLM)**, **Knowledge Base (KB)**, **Retriever** and **Theorem Prover (TP)**.
 We illustrate our system in the figure below.
 ![framework](/multi_agent.png)